dmidlo/histdata.com-tools/README.md

 attribution-blocked, and diagnostic-blocked counts.
 Unknown warning/error gaps remain actionable by default, so boundary classification cannot silently hide a new defect.

+Every audit also derives a bounded `remediation_plan` from the complete ranked gap set.
+Plan items are re-ranked by deterministic fixability rather than raw severity alone and include the original catalog-gap rank, actionability, severity counts, exact-or-family selector proposal, draft hint-code slug, suggested action kind, fixability score/level/confidence with a reason trail, fields still requiring maintainer judgment, and bounded source/report evidence.
+Observed report-only gaps use their reported rule/finding identity and remain first-class plan candidates.
+Attribution and diagnostic blockers are explicitly marked `blocked`; policy, support, expected-context, unsafe, and informational boundaries remain visible with low fixability instead of being presented as automatic catalog edits.
+The `histdatacom.quality-remediation-plan.v1` artifact is advisory: it never edits the remediation catalog, creates GitHub work, or changes finding severity and exit policy.

 The same reporting surface can be enabled without a profile file by passing `--quality-remediation-catalog-audit` with `--quality`, `--repo-quality`, or `--quality-preflight`.
 When the flag is combined with `--quality-profile`, the